How to Convert Image Files from HEIC to PNG

 Click on it and proceed to add apps and actions in the given order.

 Now, you need to make certain changes to set conversion from HEIC to PNG.
 Tap on the Select Photos action and toggle the button for Select Multiple.

 Next to Convert, switch the JPEG output to PNG, and then choose the destination next to Save Converted Images.
 For example, you can name a file PNGConverted and save the images there.

 Lastly, you need to name the shortcut and hit ‘Done‘ to finalize the actions.

 How to Use This Shortcut

-You can access the Shortcut via the app, or just shout “Hey Siri + shortcut name”.
+You can access the Shortcut via the app or shout “Hey Siri + shortcut name.”
 Either way, you’ll access your Photos to select the images for conversion.
 Tap on each one and hit Done to complete the action.

 This takes some time, but the Shortcuts app shows you the progress bar as it completes the conversion.